leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 <p align="justify">From there, we just need our front-end to map through the images and display them!</p>

-<p align="justify">Add this code just below your <i><mark style="background-color: lightgrey">.upload-wrapper</mark></i> div</p>
+<p align="justify">Add this code just below your <i><mark style="background-color: lightgrey">.upload-wrapper</mark></i> div.</p>

 ![map front-end through images](/assets/uploads/react_seven.png)

 <p align="justify">There you go!
 We're now using Simple File Upload to send images straight to S3 and displaying them in a grid!</p>

 <p align="justify">The last step is to dress this up just a little bit.
-Move over to your App.css file and add the code below</p>
+Move over to your App.css file and add the code below.</p>

 ![App.css file code](/assets/uploads/react_eight.png)

 ## What just happened?

-<p align="justify">You, my friend, just uploaded images to Amazon S3 in 6 minutes (according to this article's read time)!</p>

-<p align="justify">React file uploads are easy with Simple File Upload, so you can focus on building the fun parts of your app!</p>
+<p align="justify">You, my friend, just uploaded images to Amazon S3 in 6 minutes (according to this article's read time).
+React file uploads are easy with Simple File Upload, so you can focus on building the fun parts of your app!</p>